 Second, the results about informed risk have significant policy implications.
 FEMA, through designation of flood hazard zones in its flood maps and legal requirement for residents to purchase flood insurance within SFHA, successfully conveys flood risks to those who need to be aware of such risks.
 While the flood map has become a powerful risk communication tool, any inaccuracies reflected in the map would not only lead to misleading decision about flood insurance purchase but also an entire set of mitigation measures.
 The flood maps have indeed been criticized for failing to account for full distribution of flood hazards, timely projections of storm characteristics and improved hydraulic and wave modellings (Crowell et al., 2007; Czajkowski et al., 2013; Shan et al., 2009; Xian et al., 2015).
 To incentivize coastal residents to adopt flood mitigation measures that are proportional to the level of actual risks they are facing, it is essentially important to ensure the accuracy of flood hazard zone designation reflected in flood maps.
 FEMA works in partnership with participating communities to create these maps resulting varying qualities and ages in these maps across the country (Horn 2018).
-To update the maps is time-consuming, mostly due to the lengthy statutory consultation and appeals process (Horn 2018).
+Updating the maps is time-consuming, mostly due to the lengthy statutory consultation and appeals process (Horn 2018).
 When one community uses more recent data to update its flood maps, FEMA will not publish a partial update to an effective map.
+Moreover, a bigger barrier to effectively updating flood maps is the concern over costs that tends to drive discussions and behaviors at the local level (Pralle 2018).
 The challenge of frequently updating flood maps on FEMA’s end puts the risk communication task on the shoulders of local governments.
-Moreover, a bigger barrier to effectively updating flood maps is the concern over costs that tends to drive discussions and behaviors at the local level (Pralle 2018).

 Third, in addition to influence of informed flood risk, sense of insecurity plays a moderately substantial role in determining individuals’ overall support for flood mitigation.
 Those who are less secure, or more fearful for floods, are more likely to seek extra protection given the same level of informed risk.
-The dreadful emotion for flood can move people slightly toward overall support for mitigation, although the effect is not as large as the informed objective risk.
+The dreadful emotion for flood can move people toward overall support for mitigation, although the effect is not as large as the informed objective risk.

-This study represents an initial effort to use one mitigation behavior to predict behavior intention.
+This study represents an initial effort to use one mitigation behavior to predict mitigation behavior intention.
 More work needs to be conducted to further investigate the dynamics of informed risks, sense of insecurity, mitigation behaviors/intentions.
 The approximation of levels of informed flood risk is coarse in this study.
 Future studies can consider using more precise measurement of informed flood risk by asking respondents about the premiums they pay and deriving information about the specific flood hazard zone they live in.
 By the same token, the sense of insecurity for flood risks needs to be measured in a more nuanced way.
 We suspect that a gradient of informed risk or sense of insecurity can provide deeper insights into individuals mitigation decisions.
 Meanwhile, it is of interest to compare real flood risks with individuals’ risk perception of floods at a geographic level through some downscaling techniques.
 Moreover, the flood zone boundary provides an ideal setting for a natural experiment to investigate further the causality between informed risk and risk mitigation behaviors.
 Efforts need to be concentrated on clarifying the casual relationship.

 Reference